AHRC-funded TECHNE studentship opportunities

 The university will shortly be inviting applications for AHRC-funded TECHNE studentships for October 2019 entry.
-Please check back later in the year for further details.
+Please check back in November 2018 for further details.

 See current studentships below for full details and how to apply.